-The Committee recommended that items 32004 and 32005 should include a restriction on co-claiming of either item at the same time as item 32030.
-This is because the procedure to perform a left hemicolectomy with formation of a stoma should not be claimed at the same time as the procedures described by items 32004 and 32005.
+The Committee recommended that items 32004 and 32005 should now include a restriction on co-claiming of either item at the same time as item 32030.
+This is because, with the deletion of item 32006, the procedure to perform a left hemicolectomy with formation of a stoma should not be claimed at the same time as the procedures described by items 32004 and 32005.